Number of zero-energy eigenstates in the PXP model: Open boundary conditions

 \subsection{Even number of sites}

 First suppose that the number of sites $L = 2l$ is even.
-For an even number $N = 2n$ of excitations, the number of inversion-symmetric configurations is equal to the number of $l$-site configurations with $n$ excitations, provided that the last site is in the ground state.
+For an even number $N = 2n$ of excitations, inversion-symmetric configurations are of the form $A \circ \circ (IA)$, where $A$ is an $(l-1)$-site configuration with $n$ excitations, and $IA$ is its spatial inverse (e.g. if $A = \bullet \circ \circ$, then $IA = \circ \circ \bullet$).
+The number of inversion-symmetric configurations is thus equal to the number of $l$-site configurations with $n$ excitations, provided that the last site is in the ground state.
 Following the combinatorics as outlined below Eq.~\eqref{eq: Omega}, it follows that

-For $N = 2n+1$ odd, no inversion-symmetric configurations can be constructed as the number of excitations on the left and right half part of the system can not be equal.
-Thus,